adamdecaf/moov-go-client/client/docs/TransfersApi.md

 ## AddTransfer

 > Transfer AddTransfer(ctx, createTransfer, optional)
-Create a new transfer between an Originator and a Customer.
+Create a new transfer between an Originator and a Receiver.
 Transfers cannot be modified.
 Instead delete the old and create a new transfer.

 ### Required Parameters